markjamesm/markjamesm.github.io/projects.md

 ## Current Projects

-- [CU Libraries](https://github.com/markjamesm/CU-Libraries), an iOS app to check the status of various resources at the Concordia University libraries in Montréal, Canada.
+- [CU Libraries](https://github.com/markjamesm/CU-Libraries), an open source iOS app to check the status of various resources at the Concordia University libraries in Montréal, Canada.
 Built using realtime data sourced from the Concordia University Open Data API.

 ## Past Projects